ONLYOFFICE/snap-documentserver/README.md

 ### MySQL port configuration

 By default, MySQL uses port 3306.
-You can also change the database port, using the command:
+You can also change the database port:

 ```
 # snap set onlyoffice-ds onlyoffice.db-port=3307
 ```

-### Running ONLYOFFICE Document Server using HTTPS
+### 🔐 Running ONLYOFFICE Document Server using HTTPS

-Access to the onlyoffice application can be secured using SSL so as to prevent unauthorized access.
-While a CA certified SSL certificate allows for verification of trust via the CA, a self signed certificates can also provide an equal level of trust verification as long as each client takes some additional steps to verify the identity of your website.
-Below the instructions on achieving this are provided.
+Access to ONLYOFFICE can be secured with SSL to prevent unauthorized access.
+While a CA-certified SSL certificate ensures trust verification through the certificate authority, self-signed certificates can offer a similar level of trust, provided each client takes additional steps to verify your website's identity.
+Follow the instructions below for guidance.

-To secure the application via SSL basically two things are needed:
+To secure the application via SSL, basically two things are needed:

 - **Private key (.key)**
 - **SSL certificate (.crt)**

-When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
-Skip the following section if you are have CA certified SSL certificates.
+When using CA-certified certificates, the necessary files are provided by the certificate authority.
+For self-signed certificates, you’ll need to generate these files yourself.
+If you already have CA-certified SSL certificates, you can skip the following section.

-#### Generation of Self Signed Certificates
+#### Generation of self-signed certificates

-Generation of self-signed SSL certificates involves a simple 3 step procedure.
+Generating self-signed SSL certificates is a straightforward three-step process.

 **STEP 1**: Create the server private key